paluchi/crossmint_challenge/README.md

 AI is a tool, and it's meant to be utilized.
 The integration of Language Models in this project is a testament to our commitment to harnessing advanced technologies to their fullest potential.

 ### Server Logic Issue:
-You might have seen my comment inside core -> MegaverseEditor/index.ts line 44.
+You might have seen my comment inside core -> MegaverseEditor/index.ts -> solveNextGoalMap.
 I tried to implement my batching system for parallel requests there (again, not the best place).
 I noticed that your server returns responses with a 200 code for the requests while the database does not reflect the change, and only when I do parallel requests.
 If I have to guess, you are using a NoSQL database like MongoDB, the Megaverse structure is stored inside the same key-value, and you haven't properly configured the queries to fail if the data changed between the start and end of the execution of the update.
 That translates to updates overwriting each other.
 This issue can be critical to a system and denotes a lack of safeguards in handling concurrent updates, which could result in data discrepancies.
 It's very important to address this to maintain data integrity over high concurrency systems.